akshaygulabrao/cs238sequencealignment/Readme.md

 # CS238 Programming Assignment
+## Progress
+1. Finished the basic algorithmic version
+2. Need to implement backtracing
+3. Need to implement DC approach and O(n) space
 ## Prompt
 We will discuss a space-saving technique for pairwise sequence alignment
     based on divide-and-conquer this week.
 The technique can be easily